Copenhagen-Alliance/copenhagen-alliance.github.io/README.md

 - An existing text can be enhanced with morphology, syntax trees, annotations, and illustrations.
 - A translator can freely translate a work into new languages (this is not allowed for texts that are not freely licensed).

-Instead of spending their time negotiating licenses, creators can focus on doing their work, using standard licenses that spell out the terms so that a resource can be used without contacting and negotiating with the copyright holder.
+Even when copyright holders are willing to share their work, negotiating licenses and working with lawyers can consume significant time and effort.
+With freely licensed resources, creators can focus on doing their work, using standard licenses that spell out the terms so that a resource can be used without contacting and negotiating with the copyright holder.

-## What licenses do we prefer?
+## What do we mean by free?

+A resource is freely licensed if the license permits free use, reuse, modification, and sharing with others.
+A resource in the public domain is free by definition.
+If you create a work but do not license it, it is copyrighted by default, and nobody else can use it without your permisssion.
+The best way to make a resource free is to create a clear license that identifies you as the copyright holder.

+Standard licenses are strongly preferred because the terms are well-understood by a large community and it is easy to get information on them.
+For content, you can generate a license at [Creative Commons](https://creativecommons.org/choose/) by making a few simple choices.
+For code, [choosealicense.com](https://choosealicense.com) provides an excellent overview of licensing options.

+For content, we like the following licenses:

+- [CC0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/) - this is not actually a license, but a way of dedicating a work to the public domain, clearly identifying yourself as the copyright holder who has the right to do so.
+- [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) - this license allows anyone to share or adapt your work as long as they attribute the copyright holder.
+You can specify how your work should be attributed, including a link to the definitive source.
+- [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) - this license allows anyone to share or adapt your work as long as they attribute the copyright holder and share their adaptations of the work on the same terms.
+You can specify how your work should be attributed, including a link to the definitive source.

+Sometimes a resource is licensed only for non-commercial use so that it can be sold for commercial purposes under a separate license.
+This limits the use of derivative works, but is sometimes the only way that a resource can be made available for non-commercial use.
+For this purpose, [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/) and [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) can be used.

+Some Creative Commons licenses do not permit derivatives.
+We do not prefer such licenses.

 ## What do we mean by openly accessible?